robzed/LuaZ80/README.md

     lua filename.lua

+You can run the unit tests by running the file 'z80_regression_test.lua'.
+Some might be disabled temporarly for speed - see the bottom of that file.
+There is usually more than one test per instruction.

-I suggest running 'lua_z80_test.lua'.
+I also suggest running 'lua_z80_test.lua'.
 This will create some standard code and run it via a simple Z80 debugger.
 (The Z80 debugger is used if Z80_debugger_enabled is set to true at the top of the file).
 NOTE: The Z80 debugger issues VT100/ANSI escape sequenes to position the cursor.
 You might want to change this for some platforms.
 For debugger help type ? or help in the debugger.

 If you have a Lua debugger (say the one in the excellent [ZeroBrane Studio][1] or [Eclipse LDT][2]) then you may single step the Lua code to get a good idea how the code works.
 Changing Z80_debugger_enabled to false at the top of 'lua_z80_test.lua' is a good idea, because this will just run the code, and avoid you have to step through the Z80 debugger code and avoid it emitting VT100/ANSI escape sequences and/or reading commands on every instruction.